Dog Car Sickness Remedy: CBD May Skew Your Dog's Need To Spew

 Knowing The Signs

 Identifying some of the signs that your dog is feeling car sick may help you figure out why they are sick in the first place.
-This can help you develop a plan to provide them with the proper remedy.
-To ensure you can help your dog's car sickness as quickly and effectively as possible, look out for some common signs of car sickness, detailed below.
+This can help you develop a plan to treat motion sickness accordingly.

-Drowsiness and exhaustion can also result from your dog feeling motion sick.
+• Lethargy: Drowsiness and exhaustion can also result from your dog feeling motion sick.
 We all know what it's like to experience car sickness, and often it just makes us want to lay our head down and pass out.
-Dogs are no different, and a dog dealing with motion sickness might feel exhausted from dealing with the discomfort of car sickness.
+Dogs are no different.

-Now that you know some key signs your dog is suffering from car sickness, you can start thinking about ways to alleviate their upset belly.
+Now that you know some key signs of motion sickness in dogs, you can start thinking about ways to alleviate their upset belly.
 Various remedies may help your dog overcome their motion sickness, many of which are readily available to you.
-Here's a rundown on some of your options below:
+Here's a rundown on some of your options regarding anti nausea for dogs:

 Antihistamines